10 Cut Flower Garden Ideas

 Remove all weeds and grass from the marked-out area, so that the space is clear of anything other than soil.
 Add Scotts Osmocote® Compost Premium Soil Improver to provide a boost to the soil.

 3. Choose your flowers

 Use our handy growing guides to choose the plants which will produce the flowers and foliage that you want to use in your bouquets.
 Write out a list of the plants, noting next to each entry the eventual height of the plant, the recommended spacing between plants, and the time of year when it flowers.

 4. Design the border

-Measure the marked out border, and draw it up to scale using pencil and a sheet of paper.
+Measure the marked border, and draw it up to scale using a pencil and a sheet of paper.
 Use gridded paper if you have it, and keep an eraser handy as you are sure to want to change things and replan as you go.
 Use the list of chosen flowers you created earlier with their space requirements to begin to decide what will go where.
 Cut flowers are often planted close together to encourage long, upright stems, but you need to maintain good air flow for healthy plants.
 It makes sense to plant the shorter ones towards the front of a border to allow light to reach them, with taller plants tucking in behind.

 5. Plant the border